GaloisInc/saw-script/doc/manual/manual.md

 JDK version 9 and newer do not contain a JAR file containing the standard libraries, and therefore do not currently work with SAW.
 We are investigating the best way to resolve this issue.

+## Notes on Compiling Code for SAW

+SAW will generally be able to load arbitrary LLVM bitcode and JVM bytecode files, but several guidelines can be help make verification easier or more likely to succeed.
+For generating LLVM with `clang`, it can be helpful to:

+* Turn on debugging symbols with `-g` so that SAW can find source locations of functions, names of variables, etc.

+* Optimize with `-O1` so that the generated bitcode more closely matches the C/C++ source, making the results more comprehensible.

+* Use `-fno-threadsafe-statics` to prevent `clang` from emitting unnecessary pthread code.

+* Link all relevant bitcode with `llvm-link` (including, *e.g.*, the C++ standard library when analyzing C++ code).

+For Java, the only compilation flag that tends to be valuable is `-g` to retain information about the names of function arguments and local variables.

 # Direct Extraction